sanjay1626/JavaQuiz/README.md

 To install this code, download the zip file, or use GitHub's guidelines to clone the repository.

 # Summary
-HTML and CSS and Javascript documents create a random password generator...
+HTML and CSS and Javascript documents create a Java Quiz application...
-This project emphasizes the use of using Javascript & DOM to make dynamic changes to an HMTL document
+This project emphasizes the use of using Javascript,jQuery & DOM to make dynamic changes to an HMTL document
   ![ScreenshotIntro](https://github.com/sanjay1626/JavaQuiz/blob/main/assests/Screenshot1.jpg)

 # This project has the following features: